oem/automat/README.md

 ## Benchmarks

-The csv used in the benchmarks is the worldcitiespop dataset from the [Data Science Toolkit](https://github.com/petewarden/dstkdata).
+The benchmarks have been created with [hyperfine](https://github.com/sharkdp/hyperfine).

 ### v0.0.4